A Haunted History of New Orleans

 With its checkered social history and rich voodoo culture, it can be little surprise that New Orleans is seen as such a hotbed of paranormal activity.
 Most of the city’s haunted locations are centered around the ancient French Quarter, the city's oldest neighborhood.

 Muriel’s on Jackson Square is a popular French Quarter location for ghost hunters.
 The legend of the restaurant is that on the upstairs floor back in 1814, one-time owner Pierre Antoine Lepardi Jourdan committed suicide – having lost the house in a poker game.
 There’s a séance room that you can visit in honor of Jourdan’s restless spirit, where his ghost is said to appear as a glint of shimmering light.
 Does it match up with the actual history?
-Maybe not, but it's a fantastic restaurant and it makes for a great story.
+Maybe not, but it's a fantastic restaurant and it makes for a great New Orleans ghost stories.

 Le Petit Théâtre du Vieux Carré (The Little Old Square Theater), or *Le Petit*, as it’s locally known, started out back in 1916 in the drawing room of a New Orleans actor, and has gone on to become one of the US’ longest-running local theaters.
 Its history is not without tragedy, though, as it was here in the 1930s that a starlet named Caroline fell over a high railing to her death, wearing a white wedding gown for a performance that night.
+Since then, actors and visitors alike have whispered about ghostly sightings in the venue.

 Few US cities can boast the cultural heritage and musical pedigree of the Big Easy.
 Over the centuries, its beaten outbreaks of disease, raging civil war, violent floods, powerful hurricanes, and more, and still stands as one of the most vibrant, exciting, and above all welcoming cities in the US today.